caicedocc/Ads1015_esp8266/README.md

 ## readConversion

-This function returns a code of type `int16_t` which represent the amplitude of signal measured at selected analog input.
+This function returns a number of type `int16_t` which represents the amplitude of signal measured at selected analog input.

 ```
 int16_t   readConversion();
 ```

-To convert this code into voltage you have to multiply by its corresponding least significant bit size (LSB).
+To convert this number into voltage you have to multiply it by its corresponding least significant bit size (LSB).
 This multiplier factor is stored in the following definitions:

 - `LSB_6144`      +/-6.144V